-ECGs, from baseline and follow-up visits, for all participants are sent by phone modem to be analyzed by computer at the ARIC ECG Computing Center in Halifax.
-Wave voltage and duration measurements are taken (including U-wave measurement and the Dalhousie multivariable score for left ventricular mass, Appendix J) as well as implementation of the Minnesota Code (1) (Appendix K1) and the Cardiac Injury Score (2) (Appendix L).
-All records with Minnesota Code findings by the computer, as well as a random sample with no findings, are adjudicated at the ARIC Minneapolis ECG Reading Center in Minneapolis.
-Paper records are generated by the Halifax ECG Computing Center (Appendix A) and coded on forms (Appendix B) in the Minneapolis ECG Reading Center.
-All remaining ECGs are also generated by Halifax and kept on file at the Minneapolis ECG Reading Center.
+ECGs, from baseline and follow-up visits, for all participants are sent by phone modem to be analyzed by computer at the ARIC ECG Computing Center in Edmonton.
+Wave voltage and duration measurements are taken (including U-wave measurement and the Dalhousie multivariable score for left ventricular mass, Appendix J) as well as implementation of the Minnesota Code (1) (Appendix M) and the Cardiac Injury Score (2) (Appendix K).
+All records with Minnesota Code findings by the computer, as well as a random sample, are adjudicated at the Minnesota ECG Coding Center in Minneapolis.
+Paper records are generated and coded by the Minnesota ECG Coding Center.

-1. BASELINE ECGs
+1. VISIT 2 ECGs